timsuchanek/lycheeJS/README.md

 of HTML5 Canvas, WebGL or native OpenGL(ES) or libSDL2
 based games inside the Web Browser or native runtimes.

-The development process is optimized for Google Chrome and its developer tools.
+The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.

 ## Installation